izzthedude/todo-docs/docs/features.md

    The User must be able to create, view, edit, and delete a Todo Category.
 A Todo Item must be associated with only one Category, and a Category can be associated with multiple Items.
-When a new Item is created, or when a Category containing existing Items is deleted, the Item(s) will be automatically associated with a default "No Category" Category, which cannot be deleted.
+When a new Item is created, or when a Category containing existing Items is deleted, the Item(s) will be automatically associated with a default "None" Category, which cannot be deleted.

 ## **Filter by Categories**
    The User must be able to filter Items by the selected Category or Categories.